Adam Sebire Greenland Sea Ice DJI_0514c.jpg

 • Sony lenses for stills photography

-• DJI Air 2s UAV for 5K drone aerial video footage (European A1/A3 & A2 licenced)
+• DJI Air 2s UAV for 5K drone aerial video footage (European A1/A3 & A2 licensed)

 • GoPro for time-lapse / underwater